dohoonk/Tutor-Quality-Scoring-System/docs/DEMO_GUIDE.md

    - "Maria used to be great - SQS was 88"
    - "But look at this declining trend (point to sparkline)"
    - "She triggered an alert on her recent first session"
-   - "FSRS of 55 means something went wrong - maybe confusion, missing goal-setting"
+   - "FSQS of 55 means something went wrong - maybe confusion, missing goal-setting"

 4. **Show the intervention workflow:**
    - "The system already flagged this"